Deleranax/tpm/README.md

-# Temver Package Manager (TPM)
+# ComputerCraft Temver Package Manager (CC-TPM)

+CC-TPM is a package manager for ComputerCraft written in Lua.
+It is designed to simplify the distribution of packages by providing tools to host and manage repositories.

-TPM is a community driven package manager for ComputerCraft written in Lua, that can be hosted on GitHub (or any service that offers static file serving).
-The base package `tpm` is hosted in this repository, along with the `Default TPM Repository`.
+A repository is a collection of packages, hosted on GitHub or any other service that offers static file serving.
+To host your own repository, see [Host a TPM Repository](#HostATPMRepository).

-The `Default TPM Repository` is hosted in this GitHub repository, along with all TPM repositories tools.
-You can submit new packages by opening a pull request against the `main` branch (see [Compose and submit a package](#ComposeAndSubmitApackage)).
+The base package `tpm` is hosted in this repository, along with the `TPM-Default` repository.
+If you think that your package is an essential, you can submit it by opening a pull request against the `main` branch (see [Compose and submit a package](#ComposeAndSubmitApackage)).

 ## Host a TPM Repository